 - Raise the area of the body involved as high as possible.
 This will ease the pain, help drainage and reduce swelling.

-- Take painkillers such as paracetamol.
-Please check the label for how much to take and how often.
+- Take pain-relieving medication such as paracetamol.
+Check the label for how much to take and how often.
 The pain eases once the infection starts getting better.

-- You may be advised to make a follow-up appointment with your doctor to make sure the cellulitis is improving.
-Don’t forget to do this.
+- If you are not admitted to hospital, you will require a follow-up appointment with your doctor within a day or two to make sure the cellulitis is improving.
+This appointment is important to attend.

 Reduce the risk of transmission

-- Cover the wound with a gauze dressing rather than a bandaid.
+- Cover the wound with a gauze dressing or a band aid.

 Where to get help